HMoana/Shopping-Easy/README.md

 ### **Overview**

-Created an E-Commerce Shopping app where a user can shop around and add items to a shopping cart.
+Created an E-Commerce app where a user can shop around and add items to a shopping cart.

 ---